 - The first step in the Tesla ownership experience is designing your vehicle.
 Shortly after designing a vehicle, customers are invited to place a deposit.
 Once the deposit is received, customers have two weeks to change their design before the design is locked and our production team begins sourcing parts.

-- Reservations are fully refundable and payments vary by country: HK$39,000 for Model S and HK$330,000 for Model S Signature.
+- Deposits are fully refundable and payments vary by country: HK$ 19,000

 - Tesla vehicles are designed and built to meet the unique requirements of each market which may result in physical differences from country to country as required by law.
 Customers should reserve Model S in the market they intend to register and drive their vehicle.
 Exporting cars into different markets is not supported by Tesla Motors.